-A list is available on the COVID-19 Hunting Arrangements page
+Detailed information about hunting and harvesting during the COVID-19 pandemic is available on the COVID-19 Hunting Arrangements page.

 West Coast muttonbird rookeries are closed for the 2020 season.